The Montevideo Interpretation of Quantum Mechanics: a short review: Introduction: the measurement problem

 1) Since the evolution of the system plus environment plus measuring device is unitary, it could happen that the quantum coherence of the system being studied could be recovered.
 Model calculations show that such ``revivals'' could happen, but they would take a long time for most realistic measuring devices.
 However, it is therefore clear that the picture that emerges is slightly different from the traditional formulation where one can never dial back a reduction.
 A possible answer is that for most real experimental situations one would have to wait longer than the age of the universe.
 Related to this is the point of when exactly does the measurement take place?
 Since all quantum states throughout the evolution are unitarily equivalent, what distinguishes the moment when the measurement takes place?
 Some have put this as: ``in this picture nothing ever happens''.
 A possible response is that after a certain amount of time the state of the system is indistinguishable from the result of a reduction ``for all practical purposes'' (FAPP) \cite{fapp}.
 But from a conceptual point of view, a formulation of a theory should not rely on practical aspects.
 One could imagine that future scientists could perhaps find more accurate ways of measuring things and be able to distinguish what today is ``FAPP'' indistinguishable from a reduction.

 A related point is that one can define global observables for the system plus measuring device plus environment \cite{despagnat, despagnat2}.
 The expectation value for one of these observables takes different values if a collapse takes place or not.
 That could allow in principle to distinguish the FAPP picture of decoherence from a real collapse.
 From the FAPP perspective the answer is that these types of observables are very difficult to measure, since it requires measuring the many degrees of freedom of the environment.
 However, the mere possibility of measuring these observables is not consistent with a realistic description.
+This point has recently been highlighted by Frauchiger and Renner, \cite{frauren} who show that quantum mechanics is inconsistent with single world interpretations.

 2) The ``and/or'' problem \cite{bell}.
 Even though the interaction with the environment creates a reduced density matrix for the system that has an approximate diagonal form, as all quantum states the density matrix still represents a superposition of coexisting alternatives.
 Why is one to interpret it as exclusive alternatives with given probabilities?
 When is one to transition from an improper to a proper mixture, in d'Espagnat's terminology \cite{despagnat}.